 Project Leader: John Keri

-Total amount requested: \$15,600

-Total timeframe of project: 12 months
+Total amount requested: VT1,560,000 Total timeframe of project: 12 months

 Summary: Rock Island does not have full time electricity at the moment.
 This means children get less time to study at night and people cannot listen to radio or tv news in the daytime.
 So, our cooperative called Rock Island Cooperative has decided to install a solar power system to have power all the time on Rock Island.
 We also want to stop harming the environment with all the smoke and noise from the generator.
 We want to setup solar for all the 30 homes on Rock Island along with lights and TV.
-The Cooperative has collected \$4925 for this project and is requesting another \$15,600 to complete the project.
+The Cooperative has collected VT492,500 for this project and is requesting another VT1,560,000 to complete the project.

-Problem Statement: Currently there is intermittent electricity on Rock Island.
-The government generator comes on for only 3 hours daily at 6pm and stops at 9pm.
+Problem Statement: Currently there is no electricity on Rock Island.
+The government generator comes on at 6pm and stops at 9pm.
 It makes a lot of noise and creates a lot of smoke.
-The students cannot complete their homework on time.
+The students cannot read till late to complete their homework.
 People cannot listen to radio or TV news in daytime.
 Also, kerosene lamps are getting very dangerous to keep on at night.
-The fuel and maintenance of the old generator is also getting expensive as this cost increases annually.
+The fuel and maintenance of the old generator is also getting expensive.
 Sometime the fuel does not arrive from the mainland on time.